Need for Speed.

 People commonly ask us how to increase their sites loading speed.
 They come frustrated and upset that their site is not faster.
 While there are always things you can do to increase the speed of your site, most people expect their low-end “value” servers to perform with lightning speeds, however, it needs to be said up front that you cannot get that with cheap hosting.
 If you’re stuck with cheap hosting there are some options to help improve your speed with things like cloud caching (see below), but it’s important to have expectations that match your host.

-I want this post to focus on steps you can take to improve your site regardless of who your host is, but it is crucial to be clear from the beginning that your results will be highly effected based on the hosting you have.
-Instead of getting into all the hosts that I really don’t like, I will just point to two that I think is are good options: FlyWheel and Kinsta.
+I want this post to focus on steps you can take to improve your site regardless of who your host is, but it is crucial to be clear from the beginning that your results will be highly affected based on the hosting you have.
+If you need to find a new host check out our post on “How to choose the right host for your WordPress site“.
+If you need a quick recommendation I will just suggest a few that I think is are good options: CloudWays, Kinsta, and Liquid Web.
 Just remember, with any host if you get the cheapest plan possible… well, you get what you pay for.

 Optimize Your Plugins – t

-It is always surprising to me how many people run over 40 plugins on their sites and 15 of which are not being used at all.
-There are several reasons where this might be necessary, but in most cases, this is simply way too much.
-Think minimal when it comes to plugins.
-There is no perfect number, so here are some tips to help you limit what you have installed.
+A common issue that I see from all types of sites is what I’ll call plugin overload.
+However, let me be clear I’m not saying just a lot of plugins active on a website, a specific number isn’t a clear sign of anything.
+It’s that there are 40+ plugins and 15 of those are not even being used.
+There are several reasons where 40+ plugins might be necessary, but in most cases, that is way too much.
+However, there is no reason to load 15 plugins that you are not using.
+Think minimal and quality when it comes to plugins.
+There is no perfect number, so here are some tips to help you limit what you have installed and choose the best quality.

 Plugins Tip One: If you don’t know know what the plugin does then you probably need to deactivate it.

-Unless you have a developer who is setting up your site and they are installing plugins for you, you should know what all your plugins do and you should have weighed out the pros and cons of whether or not you need to have them installed.
-Some people get excited about trying plugins out and they install too many too quickly and then forget what each does and if they really need all of them.
+Unless you have a developer who is setting up your site and they are installing plugins for you, you should know what all your plugins do, and you should have weighed out the pros and cons of whether or not you need to have them installed.
+Some people get excited about trying plugins out, and they install too many too quickly and then forget what each does and whether they actually need all of them.
 Don’t be that person.
-Testing out plugins is great and lots of fun to see all the amazing things you can do but when the testing is over make sure to deactivate the plugins you are not going to be using.
+Testing out plugins can be lots of fun, or can be out of necessity as you try to accomplish something but when the testing is over make sure to deactivate the plugins you are not going to be using.

 Plugins Tip Two: Don’t have two plugins installed that do the same thing.

-I commonly see this in peoples sites.
-They downloaded one social sharing plugin and for whatever reason decide it’s not doing everything they want, so they go and download another one without deactivating the first.
+I commonly see this on people’s sites.
+For example, a user downloads one social sharing plugin and for whatever reason decides it’s not doing everything they want, so they go and download another one without deactivating the first.
 Don’t be that person.
-If you are moving on from a plugin for another one that does similar things make sure to deactivate the one you no longer want to use.
+If you are moving on from a plugin for another one that does similar things, make sure to disable/delete the one you no longer want to use

 Images for Web – balance compression and quality

-If the image is a general image that you are going to use in a post or gallery or even a product I suggest going for something around 2000px by 2000px for the dimensions.
+If the image is a general image that you are going to use in a post, gallery, product or in multiple places on your site I suggest uploading around 2000px by 2000px in dimensions.
+Larger then 1600px by 1600px but not larger then 3000px by 3000px.
 That is a good size if the image is opened in a Lightbox, yet it is not too large.
-In most cases (like a gallery) there will be a cropped version delivered that is specific to the needs of that page (like the gallery thumbnail size).
+In most cases (like a gallery) there will be a resized version delivered that is specific to the needs of that page (like the gallery thumbnail size).
 And that is why uploading the larger image is best because it gives you a lot of quality to work with and smaller versions of the image will be created for when the image needs to show in smaller dimensions.

 Choosing the right file type: